Wanda Nowicka: Private life

 Daughter of Kazimierz Nowicki, former prisoner of German Nazi concentration camps Auschwitz and Buchenwald, and Irena Witkowska.
 Her stepfather was Kazimierz Albin, the former prisoner of Auschwitz.
 Her husband was Światoslaw Florian Nowicki, with whom she has three sons: Florian, Michał and Tymoteusz.
-Florian, a doctor of philosophy, was a politician of the Polish Labour Party, Michał, historian, as a student was a well-known leftist activist, and Tymoteusz, kick-boxer won the world cup in kick-boxing twice.
+Florian is a historian and a former politician of the Polish Labour Party; Michał is a sociologist and communist activist; Tymoteusz is a two-time world kickboxing champion.

 She declares her knowledge of classical languages (Latin, Greek) and English, Russian and French, as well as the ability to communicate in German and Italian.

 Decorations and distinctions

 Wanda Nowicka became Honorary Citizen of Spartanburg, South Carolina, USA in 1992.
 In 1994 she was a laureate of the Polish edition of the Woman of Europe competition.
 In 2000, she received the Rainbow Laurel award.
 In 2005, she received a £100,000 award from the Sigrid Rausing Foundation for the ASTRA network for outstanding leadership (the award was used to make the film Breaking Silence).
 In 2008, she won the University-In-Exile Award from New School for Social Research in New York, in recognition of her contribution to the struggle for women's rights in Poland and internationally.
 For active support of international cooperation and chairing the Polish-Greek parliamentary group, the Government of the Hellenic Republic awarded Wanda Nowicka the Order of Honor of the second class at the rank of Grand Commander.